nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 Other parameters are used to tune the behavior:
 * As of now, getting the results is asynchronous and we need to poll and check if they are ready.
 The following parameters are used in a loop, where if the service does not return HTTP Code 200, the thread sleeps a certain time then tries again, until a certain number of tries:
   * `nuxeo.hyland.cic.pullResultsMaxTries`, an intergern max number of tries.
 Default value is `10`.
-  * `nuxeo.hyland.cic.pullResultsSleepIntervall`: an integer, the sleep value in milliseconds.
+  * `nuxeo.hyland.cic.pullResultsSleepInterval`: an integer, the sleep value in milliseconds.
 Default value is 3000

   So, with these default values, the code will try maximum 10 times and it will take about 30s max.